softworkz/embyuserwiki/Synology-:-How-to-Run-Diagnostics.md

 If requested by support to run diagnostics, you can do so by following this procedure:-

+__DSM6__

 * SSH to your Synology NAS and login as 'admin'.

 * Change to utilities directory, using 'cd /var/packages/EmbyServer/scripts/utilities'.

 * Send the logs, using 'sudo ./rundiags'.

+__DSM5__

+* SSH to your Synology NAS and login as 'root'.

+* Change to utilities directory, using 'cd /var/packages/EmbyServer/scripts/utilities'.

+* Send the logs, using './rundiags'.

 __Example__